General quantum resources providing advantages in work-extraction tasks: Certifying entanglement by one-sided device-independent work extraction tasks

-As a striking application, Theorem~\ref{Result:Steering} uncovers a novel type of anomalous energy flow.
+As an application, Theorem~\ref{Result:Steering} uncovers a novel type of anomalous energy flow.
 In the literature, anomalous energy flow refers to energy flow that classical systems cannot induce.
-For instance, energy mainly flows from the hot to the cold systems in classical thermodynamics, while quantum correlation can reverse this time arrow, leading to the anomalous heat backflow (see, e.g., Refs.~\cite{Lipkabartosik2023,JenningsPRE2010}).
+For instance, energy mainly flows from the hot to the cold systems in classical thermodynamics, while quantum correlation can reverse this time arrow, leading to the anomalous heat backflow (see, e.g., Refs.~\cite{Lipkabartosik2023,Jennings2010PRE}).
 Here, Theorem~\ref{Result:Steering} suggests that a certain type of locally observed energy flow implies the presence of globally distributed entanglement.
 To see this, let us define

 where the maximisation is taken over all possible local Hamiltonians.
-Then, when $E(\assem)>0$ for some properly designed local Hamiltonians ${\bf H}$ in $B$, the local agents in $B$ conclude that there must be some entangled state behind the entire scenario --- as no separable state can produce this amount of energy.
-We thus conclude that $E(\assem)$ is the maximal amount of energy that is certainly induced by entanglement.
+Then, when $\CY{E_{\rm anomaly}}(\assem)>0$ for some properly designed local Hamiltonians ${\bf H}$ in \CY{$B$'s system, the local agent $B$ concludes} that there must be some entangled state behind the entire scenario---as no separable state can produce this amount of energy.
+We thus conclude that $\CY{E_{\rm anomaly}}(\assem)$ is the maximal amount of energy that is certainly induced by entanglement.
 Importantly, the local agent can certify this novel type of anomalous energy flow without accessing the bipartite structure.
 We thus discover a novel type of one-sided device-independent anomalous energy flow (see also Refs.~\cite{BeyerPRL2019,JiPRL2022,ChanPRA2022}).